 As authorized by the Board of Directors, the Authority developed a Groundwater Reduction Plan (GRP) on behalf of all large volume groundwater users (LVGU's) within Montgomery County who choose to join.
-Individual LVGU's in Montgomery County will be able to comply with the Lone Star Groundwater Conservation District (LSGCD) regulatory requirements to submit a GRP by participating in the Authority's GRP.
-The projected water demand of all participating LVGU's is included in the planning for the Authority's regionalized surface water treatment and transmission system.
+Individual LVGU's in Montgomery County will be able to comply with the Lone Star Groundwater Conservation District (LSGCD) regulatory requirements adopted by LSGCD in 2009.
+The projected water demand of all participating LVGUs is included in the planning for the Authority's regionalized surface water treatment and transmission system.
 The specific requirements for this planning are set forth in the LSGCD's District Regulatory Plan.
-In order to join the Authority's GRP, individual LVGU's had to execute a GRP contract with the Authority obligating them to pay groundwater pumpage fees and/or surface water fees.
+In order to join the Authority's GRP, individual LVGUs had to execute a GRP contract with the Authority obligating them to pay groundwater pumpage fees and/or surface water fees.
 The revenues from participant fees cover all costs associated with implementing the GRP program.
+On September 8, 2020, the LSGCD adopted new regulations which, in pertinent part, repealed its 2009 regulations.
+Notwithstanding the foregoing, the GRP Contracts remain in force and effect in accordance with their terms.
+See Note 12 for discussion of the status of ongoing litigation related to the GRP, including collection of amounts due and owing from certain GRP participants.